 Daniel S. Lynch has served as chairman of our board of directors since September 2012.
-Mr. Lynch has served as a venture partner at Third Rock since May 2013 and served as an entrepreneur-in-residence from May 2011 to May 2013.
-Mr. Lynch has served as chairman of the board of directors of Eleven Biotherapeutics, Inc. since December 2013, a member of the board of directors of BIND Therapeutics, Inc. since October 2012 and a member of the board of directors of bluebird bio, Inc. since May 2011.
-In addition, since February 2016, Mr. Lynch has served on the board of directors of NeuroPhage Pharmaceuticals, Inc., a privately held biopharmaceutical company.
-From April 2001 to November 2005, Mr. Lynch served as the chief financial officer and then the chief executive officer of ImClone Systems Inc. Mr. Lynch received a B.A. in mathematics from Wesleyan University and an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.
+Mr. Lynch served as a venture partner at Third Rock from May 2013 to December 2016 and served as an entrepreneur-in-residence at Third Rock from May 2011 to May 2013.
+Mr. Lynch has served as chairman of the board of directors of Eleven Biotherapeutics, Inc. since December 2013 and a member of the board of directors of bluebird bio, Inc. since May 2011.
+Mr. Lynch served as a member of the board of directors of BIND from October 2012 to July 2016.
+In addition, Mr. Lynch currently serves on the board of directors of the following privately held biopharmaceutical companies: eGenesis, Inc., Proclara Biosciences, Inc., RaNA Therapeutics, Inc. and Surface Oncology, Inc. From April 2001 to November 2005, Mr. Lynch served as the chief financial officer and then the chief executive officer of ImClone Systems Inc. Mr. Lynch received a B.A. in mathematics from Wesleyan University and an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.
 We believe that Mr. Lynch's experience as a senior executive and service on the boards of directors of other life sciences companies qualifies him to serve as a member of our board of directors.